yuede/yuede.github.io/index.md

 ## About me
 I am a Ph.D. student from the Department of Electrical and Computer Engineering at The George Washington University.
 It's my great honor to be advised by [Prof. H. Howie Huang](https://www.seas.gwu.edu/howie-huang).
 Prior to joining GWU, I received my B.E., M.S. from Jilin University, advised by [Prof. Qiang Li](http://ccst.jlu.edu.cn/info/1026/6668.htm).

-My research interests are in the areas of security and big data analytics with multi-disciplinary ties to machine learning and high-performance computing.
+My research interests are in the areas of security and high-performance computing with multi-disciplinary ties to big data analytics and machine learning.

 ## News